Last Updated: July 16, 2026

 - Add all herbs except honey and lemon

-- Reduce heat and simmer gently for 15-20 minutes
+- Reduce heat and simmer gently for 15 to 20 minutes

 - Remove from heat and steep covered for an additional 10 minutes